A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-1. Pipette 2 mL of the food sample into a test tube.
+1. Pipette 2 mL of each food sample (including the negative control) into separate test tubes.

-2. Add 2 mL of Biuret reagent to the test tube.
+2. Add 2 mL of Biuret reagent to each test tube.

-3. Incubate the test tube in a water bath at 80°C for 10 minutes.
+3. Incubate the test tubes in a water bath at 80°C for 5-10 minutes.

 Observations: